Letters Of Recommendation

 9. Uphold your part of the application (or let me know I don’t need to write the letter anymore)

 If you ask me to write a letter, I expect that you will complete your part of the application.
 Writing a good letter is time-consuming.
 If I am preparing a letter for you, I have declined to prepare a letter for another student.
-If I find time to support your application and you fail to complete your side of things, that is disappointing, and may prevent another student from taking up an opportunity.
-If you are not going to be able to meet the deadline for the application, please let me know so that I don’t waste my time.
+If I find time to support your application and you fail to complete your side of things, that is disappointing and may prevent another student from taking up an opportunity.
+If you won’t be able to meet the application deadline, please let me know so I don’t waste my time.

 IMPORTANT: Send ALL of the requests at the same time, at least a week before the FIRST deadline (earlier is better).